arikast/mascii-quickstart/docker/README.md

-### To install and run both Mascii and Musescore from Docker, follow these steps:
+### To install and run both Mascii and Musescore from Docker, allowing end-to-end conversion from Mascii to target formats, follow these steps:

 1. from this directory:
 ```